 Consultation on study design, implementation, analysis and manuscript preparation

 Drs.
-Cunningham and Bartlett are highly experienced clinical investigators, and their experience offers a great service to laboratory-based investigators and junior investigators who need human subjects for their research.
+Bartlett, Dow and Le are highly experienced clinical investigators, and their experience offers a great service to laboratory-based investigators and junior investigators who need human subjects for their research.
 They average 20 consultations on studies per year.
 These consultations may provide input on study design, study interventions, study outcome measures, appropriate subject populations, project implementation, adverse events, study analysis, interpretation of results, and publication of manuscripts.

 Clinical Research Support

 The Clinical Core can assist with a number of issues related to the conduct of specific research studies.
 This may include consultations on study design, study feasibility and recruitment and retention issues.
 In addition, study coordinator assistance may be available for some studies.
 Salary support is requested for study coordinator assistance whenever possible.
 Stuart Carr has been working with various study teams on these issues for a number of years.